 We offer some very helpful tools to help fix your identified issues.

-Copy markdown instructions to address issues
+Instructions to address issues

-Dive deeper in a Supabase analysis report
+Dive deeper with an analysis report

-Refer to our Supabase common issues guide
+Refer to common Supabase fixes